Skip to content

 35. Percentage of fresh fruit bunches (FFB) supply to own mills traceable to plantation level?

-The company reports that as at end of 2021, it has achieved 98% TTP and is committed to attaining 100% TTP by the end of 2022.
-Information is externally verified by Control Union.
+The company reports that 100% of supply to its mills is traceable to plantation level.
+Information is externally verified by the Control Union.

 +